 - Toxic Anoxia: Just like the name implies, this brain injury occurs because of toxins present in your body that keep oxygen present in your blood from being used effectively.
 Illegal drugs and chemicals and carbon monoxide positioning can also cause toxic anoxia.

 - Anemic Anoxia: If your blood cannot carry oxygen to your brain, you may suffer anemic anoxia.
 It’s a typical result of lung disease and can result from acute hemorrhaging, chronic anemia, or carbon monoxide poisoning.

 It’s important to note that no matter the case, any brain injury is a serious condition.
 Suppose you find yourself in a situation where someone else caused your traumatic brain injury due to an accident, medical malpractice, or negligence.
 In that case, you have the legal right to seek compensation from the at-fault party.

 Filing a Lawsuit For a Stuart Traumatic Brain Injury

-If someone else’s negligence caused your traumatic brain injury, Stuart law gives you four years to file a lawsuit against the at-fault party or entity.
+If someone else’s negligence caused your traumatic brain injury, Stuart law gives you two years to file a lawsuit against the at-fault party or entity.
 You can go through the insurance company or even seek workers’ compensation benefits, too.
 Because of the options available, it’s a good idea to speak with an attorney about your rights and the options you have before you act.
 This will help ensure that you get the compensation you deserve.

 Tips for Winning a Traumatic Brain Injury Lawsuit in Stuart